sbeat/s-beat/INSTALL_DEBIAN.md

 Open the file `/etc/apache2/sites-available/default-ssl.conf`

+Scroll down to the closing VirtualHost tag `</VirtualHost>`.
-Add the proxy configuration to redirect all requests to the S-BEAT server on port 8000.
+Add the following configuration right above this tag to redirect all requests to the S-BEAT server on port 8000.

 	<Location "/">
             AuthType Basic